 Here’s a downloadable map of Stanley Park in Vancouver.

-If you have a vehicle and plan to park at Stanley Park, know that the entire park is pay parking.
-Here’s a blog post about parking at Stanley Park.
+If you have a vehicle and plan to park at Stanley Park, note that the entire park is pay parking.

 Above is the Stanley Park Seawall.
 At the top of the cliff is Prospect Point Lookout.

 Search for things to do in Vancouver this week here.